-Develop a framework of charges for day opportunities in order to be more consistent across services and provide more clarity to those using services.
-This would also enable any annual uplifts of services to be applied to all rather than individually as is currently the case.
+Cost/Eligibility 1: Develop a framework of charges for day opportunities in order to be more consistent across services and provide more clarity to those using services.

-Review eligibility criteria based on needs to accessing day opportunities to ensure those who require day support can access it.
-See below re: review of information about day opportunities so these are clear to those using services, their carers and practitioners.
+Cost/Eligibility 2: Review eligibility criteria based on needs to accessing day opportunities to ensure those who require day support can access it.

+See also Priority 6: Accessible Information page 22 regarding review of information about day opportunities, so this is clear to those using services, their carers and practitioners.

-Review Personal Budget access to make this process more accessible and increase direct payments and individual service fund take up.
+Cost/Eligibility 3: Review Personal Budget access to make this process more accessible and increase direct payments and individual service fund take up.